jewettaij/visfd/README.md

 [EMAN2](https://blake.bcm.edu/emanwiki/EMAN2/Programs/tomoseg)
 and
 [scikit-learn](https://scikit-learn.org).
-*VISFD compliments these software tools and libraries* by providing tools for geometry extraction, curve and surface detectors (following [this paper](http://dx.doi.org/10.1016/j.jsb.2014.02.015)), and robust connected-component analysis.
+*VISFD compliments this software* by providing tools for geometry extraction, curve and surface detection (following [this paper](http://dx.doi.org/10.1016/j.jsb.2014.02.015)), and robust connected-component analysis.
-Objects and shapes can be detected in images using programs like EMAN2.
+Interesting features can be detected in images using programs like EMAN2.
 Then the coordinates of these geometric shapes can be extracted using VISFD, and analyzed using 3rd-party tools like [**SSDRecon**](https://github.com/mkazhdan/PoissonRecon)).
-Using these tools together, it now possible to automatically determine the inside and outside of membrane-bound compartments in tomograms of cells.
+Using these tools together, it now possible to automatically determine the inside and outside of membrane-bound compartments in tomograms of cells (for example).